 To receive credit for ECOM 320, you must complete three written assignments and pass a Midterm Examination and a Final Examination.
 The passing grade for each examination is 50 percent.
 In addition, you must achieve an overall course grade of at least “D” (50 percent).

 *Marks for online participation will be awarded both on the quantity and quality of your contributions.
 You are expected to provide pertinent comments and thoughtful insight to the discussion.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Electronic Commerce for Managers (Custom Edition for Athabasca University) combines content from three textbooks:
+e-Commerce 2016: Business, Technology, Society (Custom Edition for Athabasca University) combines content from two textbooks.

 All other learning resources will be available online.